Badger Meter (BMI) Dividend Report

 Dividend Overview

-The payout ratio sits comfortably at 28.84%, which tells us there’s plenty of room for future hikes.
-Even if the company runs into a rough quarter or two, that buffer gives management the flexibility to keep the dividend flowing without stretching resources.
+The payout ratio sits at a comfortable 30.90%, which tells you there is plenty of room for future increases.
+Even in a scenario where earnings growth moderates, that buffer gives management the flexibility to maintain and grow the dividend without putting any real strain on the business.

 Dividend Growth and Safety